vedph/cadmus-bricks-shell-v2/projects/myrmidon/cadmus-img-gallery/README.md

 - an `img` element (whose source is `image.uri`) decorated with the image annotator directive, which wires all the Annotorious editing events to handlers in the container component.
 - a custom image annotations list, bound to the currently edited `image`, the `annotator` instance, and the editor component type (`editorComponent`).
 This emits a `listInit` event when the list is initialized.

-TODO

-### Image Annotation List
+### Custom Image Annotation List

-Create your own component to represent the list of images to annotate.
-Typically you will derive it from `ImgAnnotationListComponent<T>` where `T` is the type of the annotation payload (your own metadata model for the annotation).
+The list of annotations is provided by a custom component.
+Typically you derive it from `ImgAnnotationListComponent<T>` where `T` is the type of the annotation payload (your own metadata model for the annotation).
 You should wire to the container component its input properties:

 - `annotator`: the instance of the annotator object as received from Annotorious.
 - `editorComponent`: the component used to edit a `ListAnnotation`.
 Pass the component class, e.g. `[editorComponent]="MyEditorComponent"`.